Hussain0327/Scaling-law-research/README.md

 - Inspired by the scaling laws literature from OpenAI, DeepMind, and Anthropic
 - Built with PyTorch, Transformers, and the open-source ML community
 - Special thanks to the TinyStories dataset creators
+- Recent improvements motivated by production-ready AI research practices

 ---

+**Star this repository if it helps your research or learning!**

+**Latest Update**: All CI/CD issues resolved - the project is now production-ready with comprehensive testing!